Establishing Relationships Between Two Variables

 Video: Demo - Part 1 (3:22)

-PRESENTER: Now we're going to look at a somewhat different situation where our independent variable is no longer time but it's some quantity it could be temperature it could be an index of El niño or the North Atlantic Oscillation let's look at an example of that sort we are going to look at the relationship between El niño and December temperatures in State College Pennsylvania and we can plot out that relationship as a scatterplot on the y-axis we have December temperature in State College the x-axis is our independent variable the niño 3.4 index negative values indicate low mania and positive values indicate El niños and the strength of the relationship between the two is going to be determined by the trendline that describes how December temperatures in State College depend on El niño and by fitting the progression we obtain a slope of zero point seven three nine seven that means for each unit change in El niño in niño 3.4 we get a zero point seven four unit change in temperature so for a moderate El niño event where the niño 3.4 index is in the range of plus one that would imply that December temperatures in State College for that year are zero point seven four degrees Fahrenheit zero point seven to four degrees Fahrenheit warmer than usual and four modestly strong lending in weather niño 3.4 indexes on the order of minus one or so the December State College December temperatures would be about zero point seven four degrees colder than normal you can also see that the y-intercept here the case when the niño 3.4 index is zero we get roughly the climatological value for December temperatures 30.9 now the correlation coefficient is associated with that linear regression in this case zero point one seven four now we have a hundred and seven years our data set as before it goes from 1888 to 1994 if we use our table and take n equal to 107 an R of zero point one seven four we find that the one tailed value of P is zero point zero three six five the two tailed value is zero point zero seven three so if I threshold for significance where P of 0.05 the 95 percent significance level then that relationship a correlation of coefficient of zero point 174 with 107 years of information would be significant for one tailed test but it would not past the 0.05 the 95% significance threshold for two-tailed test so we have to ask the question which is more appropriate here the one tailed test or the two tailed test now if you had a reason to believe that El niño events form the northeastern US for example you might motivate a one tailed test since only a positive relationship would be consistent with your expectations but if we didn't know beforehand whether El niños had a cooling influence or warming influence on the northeastern US you might argue for a two-tailed test so whether or not the relationship is significant at the P equals 0.05 level is going to depend on which type of hypothesis test were able to use in this case.
+PRESENTER: Now we're going to look at a somewhat different situation where our independent variable is no longer time but it's some quantity it could be temperature it could be an index of El niño or the North Atlantic Oscillation.
+Let's look at an example of that sort.
+We are going to look at the relationship between El niño and December temperatures in State College Pennsylvania.
+We can plot out that relationship as a scatterplot.
+On the y-axis we have December temperature in State College, the x-axis is our independent variable the niño 3.4 index negative values indicate La niña and positive values indicate El niños.
+The strength of the relationship between the two is going to be determined by the trendline.
+That describes how December temperatures in State College depend on El niño and by fitting the regression, we obtain a slope of 0.7397.
+That means for each unit change in El niño in niño 3.4 we get a 0.74 unit change in temperature.
+So for a moderate El niño event where the niño 3.4 index is in the range of plus one, that would imply that December temperatures in State College, for that year, are 0.74 degrees Fahrenheit 0.74 degrees Fahrenheit warmer than usual.
+And for modestly strong La niña in weather niño 3.4 indexes on the order of minus one or so the December State College December temperatures would be about zero point seven four degrees colder than normal.
+You can also see that the y-intercept here the case when the niño 3.4 index is zero we get roughly the climatological value for December temperatures 30.9.
+Now the correlation coefficient is associated with that linear regression in this case 0.74.
+Now we have a 107 years our data set as before it goes from 1888 to 1994.
+If we use our table, and take n equal to 107, and R of 0.74, we find that the one tailed value of P is 0.365 the two tailed value is 0.073.
+So if I threshold for significance where P of 0.05 the 95 percent significance level, then that relationship a correlation of coefficient of 0.174 with 107 years of information would be significant for one tailed test but it would not past the 0.05, the 95% significance threshold, for a two-tailed test.
+So we have to ask the question, which is more appropriate here, the one tailed test or the two tailed test.
+Now if you had a reason to believe that El niño events form the northeastern US, for example, you might motivate a one tailed test since only a positive relationship would be consistent with your expectations.
+But if we didn't know beforehand whether El niños had a cooling influence or warming influence on the northeastern US you might argue for a two-tailed test.
+So whether or not the relationship is significant at the P equals 0.05 level is going to depend on which type of hypothesis test were able to use in this case.

 Video: Demo - Part 2 (4:10)